Gieted/fchat/README.md

 2. Unpack it to any folder you wish.
 3. Add `bin/` folder to your `PATH`.
 4. Restart the computer or restart explorer in the task manager.
 5. Open a terminal and try using `fchat` command.
-If the installation was successful you should see the command list.
+If the installation was successful you should see a command list.

 ## Setup